ticketbase/help.ticketbase.com/articles/adding-deleting-tickets.md

    * Also, note the [currency] of your ticket prices.

    * It's possible to update ticket type details even after the event and ticket are published.
 On the Tickets Types panel, choose the ticket you want to edit and change accordingly.

-   * Although not recommended if an [event is published] and running, you may delete a ticket type any time.
-Deleting a ticket won't affect the list of orders, and should be honored during the event unless otherwise the [customer has been refunded] or the ticket voided.

    * [Discount codes] will not take effect on tickets that are not available to the public.